maderazokylec220748-web/hologramwithsql/README.md

 - Get AI-powered responses with text-to-speech

 ### For Administrators
-1. Go to `/admin` and login with your created admin credentials
+1. Go to `/secure-f4c71bebae51ab7a` and login with your created admin credentials
+   - **Security Note:** Admin path uses cryptographically random hash following OWASP recommendations
+   - Bookmark this URL for easy access

 2. Access the admin dashboard to:
    - View real-time query analytics